 After the initial connection, all your existing open Sales Orders will be synced from Shopify to Katana.
 Later, when a new Sales Order is created in Shopify, it will be automatically pulled to Katana.

-- Only Sales Orders with "Unfulfilled" and "Partially fulfilled" statuses will be imported from Shopify.
+Only Sales Orders with "Unfulfilled" status will be imported from Shopify.

-- Sales Orders from each Shopify Location will be pulled to the mapped Location in Katana.
-Read more.
+Sales Orders will be pulled to the mapped Location in Katana.
+Read more

 Sales Order data from Shopify is imported to Katana data fields as follows:

-If taxes are not included in Shopify price then: Katana Price per unit = Shopify (Price - discount amount).
+If taxes are included in Shopify price then: Katana Price per unit = Shopify (Price - discount amount)/(1+ tax rate).

 When a Sales Order is pulled from Shopify to Katana, a Shopify ID (hidden from the user) is added to the order in Katana for future identification.
 This way we make sure that we do not import the same order more than once.
 Even if you delete an order in Katana that was imported from Shopify, Katana will not import this order again in the future.

-Fulfillment statuses are synced two-ways between Katana and Shopify:
+You can choose to have fulfillment statuses synced two ways between Katana and Shopify:

 Sales order sync if multiple Shopify stores are connected to Katana